External Funding

 - Monitoring the programme results and impacts

-- Self-attested copy of PhD certificate/award.
+- Self-attested PhD certificate

 The purpose of this program is to engage in short-term collaborative projects/programmes of up to three months, at an internationally-recognised host institution in select disciplines.
 By having the attachment, it aims to help the recipient build on his or her expertise by undergoing a learning experience in an institution or organisation of international repute, and improving the Grantee’s body of work and achievements.